gx9702/UA-TypeRepository/Core/Part14/DataTypes/NetworkAddressUrlDataType/readme.md

 <!-- datatype -->
 ## NetworkAddressUrlDataType
+This Structure DataType is used to represent network address information in the form of an URL String.
+The NetworkAddressUrlDataType is formally defined in Table 30.
 <!-- end of description -->
 The fields of the NetworkAddressUrlDataType DataType are defined in the following table: